The twisted mean square and critical zeros of Dirichlet $L$-functions

-If want to extend $\theta$ to the right-hand side of $\frac12$ in any case, we can not avoid the estimation on Kloosterman sum.
-However, for Dirichlet $L$-functions, the special Kloosterman sum seems to be very complicated.
-A possible cause is the discreteness of $\chi$, which makes both coefficients of $L(s,\chi)$ and $B(s,\chi)$ non-differentiable, while special forms of $a(m)$ in \cite{BCH} and \cite{Con-More} rely heavily on differentiability of $\mathcal{F}$.
-Problems also arise when the function equation produces addition among variables in the Dirichlet character and the exponent.
-By following the way in \cite{BCH,Con-More}, we extend $\theta$ to the right-hand side of $\frac12$ uniformly in $q$ with $\log q=o(\log T)$ for different forms of the coefficients.
-Our estimation on error terms is also based on Weil's bound and Deshouillers and Iwaniec's estimate on Kloosterman sums.
-However, before using these estimates, we should make some technical preparation carefully to strip the entanglement by the Dirichlet character at first.
-Furthermore, we also obtain a more general form of $a(m)$ that can be applied in Conrey's result for Dirichlet $L$-function.
-When employ this more general form, we obtain a larger lower bound for proportion of critical zeros.
+It does not seem that we can avoid Kloosterman sums when extend $\theta$ to the right-hand side of $\frac12$.
+However, the estimation on a Kloosterman sum with a Dirichlet character seems to be very complicated.
+A possible cause is the discreteness of $\chi$, which makes both coefficients of $L(s,\chi)$ and $B(s,\chi)$ non-differentiable, while special forms of $a(m)$ in \cite{BCH}, \cite{Con-More} and \cite{PR} rely heavily on the differentiability of $\mathcal{F}$.
+In this work we try to extend $\theta$ to the right-hand side of $\frac12$ by the way of \cite{BCH,Con-More}.
+We note that the way developed in \cite{You}, also used in \cite{Bau} and \cite{PR}, makes the calculation for the Rieman zeta-function `cleaner', but it does not seem to be so for $L(s,\chi)$.
+Because of the existence of a Dirichlet character, the calculation seems to be much more complicated in this way, especially when one tries to distinguish character information from off-diagonal terms.
+For a Dirichlet $L$-function, we will extend $\theta$ to the right-hand side of $\frac12$ uniformly in $q$ with $\log q=o(\log T)$ for different forms of coefficients.
+Our estimation on error terms is also based on Weil's bound, Deshouillers and Iwaniec's estimate on Kloosterman sums and the estimate of trilinear forms of Kloosterman fractions obtained in \cite{BC}.
+However, before using these estimates, we should make some technical preparation carefully to strip its entanglement with the Dirichlet character first.
+In addition, we obtain a more general form of $a(m)$ that can be applied to $I_R(Q,\chi)$ with $\theta<\frac47$.
+With a coefficient of this form, we obtain a larger lower bound for the proportion of zeros on the critical line.